 As with other insurers, pet insurance companies offer various discounts.
 For example, depending on the insurer, you could get up to 10% off by insuring more than one pet.
 Companies may offer military discounts, discounts for paying your annual policy upfront.
 A select few, like Embrace, even offer diminishing deductibles for every year in which you are claim-free.
 Sometimes it’s possible to combine a number of these discounts, allowing you to apply and benefit from more than one.

-It may also save through alternatives such as veterinary discount programs like Pet Assure, or medical financing cards like Care Credit.
+It may also save through alternatives such as veterinary care discount programs like Pet Assure, or medical financing cards like Care Credit.
 While neither of these provide pet insurance per se, they can help defray expenses.

 Pet insurance is an investment that offers the peace of mind of knowing that you won’t have to cover expensive veterinary bills completely on your own.
 Keeping these seven tips in mind will leave you better able to find a policy that fits your pet’s needs for less.